 If your block is in an area which receives heavy snowfall, it’s likely that communal walkways and floors will have picked up grime, dirt and stains over time.

-Spring is a fantastic time to get rid of these so that your property looks just as clean on the inside as it does the outside.
+Spring is a fantastic time to get rid of these so that your property looks just as clean on the inside as it does on the outside.
 Task a flooring expert with inspecting, cleaning and repairing any communal floors as necessary.
+The same can also be said for cleaning walls in communal areas as this can also be come surprisingly dirty over time.
+If your walls are white, any dirt is instantly seen.

 ❏ Exterminate pests